Accessing a fully funded Degree Apprenticeship can add immense value to businesses.

-The benefits of a degree apprenticeship
+Some of the benefits of a degree apprenticeship

-Earn while you learn – As a Degree Apprentice you’ll be employed as part of your course, meaning you’ll earn a salary whilst studying.
+- Earn while you learn – As a Degree Apprentice you’ll be employed as part of your course, meaning you’ll earn a salary whilst studying.

-Industry qualification – Your qualification is directly related to your industry, giving you and your employer the skills needed to be a success.
+- Industry qualification – Your qualification is directly related to your industry, giving you and your employer the skills needed to be a success.